 Since 2009, as a unique district of any prefecture-level city in China, Shunde has been granted a degree of prefecture-level administrative autonomy over many matters, especially in terms of economy development.

 After the national opening-up policies began to be implemented in 1978, Shunde, once a traditional agricultural county, gradually developed into a modern industrial affluent town.
 Shunde was approved as a pilot city for the comprehensive reform of Guangdong in 1993.
-From 2000 to 2003, Shunde was ranked first among China's top 100 counties for Basic Economic Competitiveness for four consecutive years (released by National Bureau of Statistics of China).
+From 2000 to 2003, Shunde was ranked first among China's top 100 counties for Basic Economic Competitiveness for four consecutive years (released by National Bureau of Statistics in China).
 In 2012 and 2013, Shunde was the top one among China's top 100 administrative districts.
 In 2013, Shunde achieved a huge GDP of 254.5 billion RMB (about 41.23 billion US dollars), which is the equivalent of or bigger than the GDP of some eastern European countries or provinces in China.

 Some mainland Chinese famous companies like Midea or Hisense-Kelon have their headquarters or flagship factories in Shunde.
 Recently a new modern technology industrial park has also been opened in this area, featuring auto-part manufacturers co-funded with Toyota and telecommunication factories of Erickson.